atomrc/cyclejs-auth0/README.md

 ## The component wrapper

 This is, by far, the simplest way to integrate Auth0 into your cyclejs app.
-The component wrapper will protect any of your component from unlogged users (users that don't have a token in localStorage).
+The component wrapper will protect any of your component from unlogged users (users that don't have a token in `localStorage`).

 ### Wrapper initialization

-The wrapper needs two thing to work properly:
+The wrapper needs two things to work properly:
 - the [cyclic-router](https://github.com/cyclejs-community/cyclic-router) (needed to read the token from the url hash fragment sent by Auth0);
-- (of course) the auth0 [driver included in this package](#the-driver).
+- (of course) the [auth0 driver](#the-driver) included in this package.

 so before you start, please run: